-During MaRBLe 2.0 you will get the opportunity to work on a state-of-the-art research project.
+In MaRBle 2.0, you will get the opportunity to work on a state-of-the-art research project.
 Work will be organized in a similar way as in professional research institutes where participants work together as individual experts on a team project.
-Participation is open to excellent and motivated students.
+MaRBle takes place in year two of the bachelor's programme.